pbleser-oc/opencloud/docs/adr/0001-simple-multi-tenancy-using-a-single-opencloud-instance.md

 - Tenants are rather small (sometimes just a single user, often less than 10)
 - There is just a single IDP with a single "realm".
-- The user-management is external to OpenCloud.
-There is no tenant-specific adminstrator that can add/delete users.
+- The user-management is external to OpenCloud
 - The membership of a user to a tenant is represented by a tenant id that is provided via a claim in the users' Access Token/UserInfo or by a per User Attribute in the LDAP directory.
 - There is no need to support per tenant groups
 - There is no need to isolate the storage of the tenants from each other
+- Role Assignment happens at first login via OIDC claims

 ## Decision Drivers